hashgraph/hedera-services/platform-sdk/docs/core/signed-state-use.md

    find the code that is responsible for the reservation by searching for the reason string.
 6. Setting configuration `state.debugStackTracesEnabled = true` provides extra information in the logs when a reference count exception occurs.
-This can be useful for debugging reference count issues, but it is critical that this setting is NEVER enabled in a production environment.
+This can be useful for debugging reference count issues, but it is critical that this setting is NEVER enabled in a production environment (this feature has non-trivial impacts on performance).